-The Group's Lifestyle Division is firmly focused on the beauty, wellness and lifestyle categories, which display solid underlying growth as Asian consumers continue to enhance their lifestyle, including upgrading what, where and how they buy.
+The Group's Lifestyle Division is focused on marketing and distributing brands in the beauty, wellness and lifestyle categories, which display solid underlying growth as Asian consumers continue to enhance their lifestyle, including upgrading what, where and how they buy.

-Creating a portfolio of brands with a unique and differentiated positioning in their respective markets, brands distributed by the Lifestyle Division include at-home beauty and wellness device brands MTG Refa, ikoo, Panasonic, PMD, DermaWand, Philips, TriPollar, T3, MTG SIXPAD, Style Seat and Slendertone, skin and hair care brands John Masters Organics, Codage and Institut Karite Paris as well as lifestyle brands Apple and DJI.
-These brands are managed across a range of online and traditional retail channels by the Lifestyle Division's on-theground brand management, sales, marketing, in-house e-commerce and operational support team.
+Creating a portfolio of brands with a unique and differentiated positioning in their respective markets, brands distributed by the Lifestyle Division include at-home beauty and wellness device brands Panasonic, DermaWand, Philips,

+T3 and Slendertone, skin and hair care brand John Masters Organics, fragrance brands Maison Margiela, Ralph Lauren, Diesel and Cacharel as well as lifestyle brands such as DJI.
+These brands are managed across a range of online and traditional retail channels by the Lifestyle Division's onthe-ground brand management, sales, marketing, in-house e-commerce and operational support team.

-The Lifestyle Division is also creating an e-commerce retail platform for at-home beauty devices in China, in a joint venture with UK-based CurrentBody.com Limited, a leader in this space.
+The Lifestyle Division also operates an e-commerce retail platform for at-home beauty devices in China, in a joint venture with UK-based CurrentBody.com Limited, a leader in this space.